fastoch/Linux/everything-is-a-file.md

 # The ls command provides the file type

 if you run `ls -l` or `ls -al` (shows hidden files), the first column in the ouput displays file type and permissions.
-- if the first character is a d, it means the file is a directory
-- if the first character is a dash, it means this is a regular file
+- if the first character is a dash, the file is a regular file
 - if the first character is a b, the file is a block file
+- if the first character is a c, the file is a character file
+- if the first character is a d, the file is a directory
+- if the first character is an l, the file is a symbolic link

 # Block files